Do you remember Baby Steps for Future Millionaires (part 1)?

 But where can we go now to learn the important things that schools and universities can’t teach us?
 Things like how to find a job you love, how to think like an entrepreneur and how to get better with money?

-9. Experiment with a new breakfast
+9. Eat a real breakfast

 The Official Breakfast of The Prison Camp is branded cereal served with milk and sugar.